WPC Renovation - Cocoa Beach's Latest Hotel Embraces the City's Retro Vibes

-Article Credit Orlando Weekly
+May 18 - Article Credit Orlando Weekly by Ken Storey

 Multiple indications point to travel eventually, slowly rebounding across the U.S., with many travelers stating they'll forgo cruises and theme parks for less crowded options.
 One of those is the beach.
 Few hotels are better suited to welcome visitors this year than the newly opened Beachside Hotel & Suites in Cocoa Beach.
 Originally built in 1965, the 170-room hotel underwent a 10-month, $5.9 million renovation after Innisfree Hotels purchased the property in 2018.
 The remodeling restored the former Quality Inn & Suites to its former mid-century charm.
 Bold colors, large palm trees, and a soon-to-be-completed mural will make the hotel one of the most visible in the entire city.
 A new pool area features a lazy river and a poolside bar.
 A parking area adjacent to the hotel allows guests to leave their cars at the hotel while taking cruises.

 Photo Credit: Orlando Weekly - Beachside Hotel & Suites